-Purchase price adjustments based on working capital are a part of most merger agreements.
-This checklist is meant to be a guide for seller company management teams and their accounting and legal advisors to help them successfully set the working capital target, negotiate the relevant portion of the acquisition agreement and prepare the estimated (pre-closing) balance sheet of the Company in anticipation of the closing of the deal.
+Working capital purchase price adjustments are a part of most M&A merger agreements.
+This working capital adjustment checklist is meant to be a guide for seller company management teams and their accounting and legal advisors to help them successfully set the net working capital target, negotiate the relevant portion of the acquisition agreement and prepare the estimated (pre-closing) balance sheet of the Company in anticipation of the closing of the M&A deal.

 - Typically, working capital is defined as some variation of the current assets less the current liabilities that are required to operate the business in the ordinary course in a twelve-month period.